Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

           Object.setProtoTypeOf(prarieDog,dog);//Prototype chain
           prarieDog.howl()//Woof

-//While classes create copy of their parent properties, prototypes delegate the property from their parent animal.talk=function(){// we updated the value of talk in animal,which is a prototype for dog, and now dog.talk changes
- //*so this demonstrates that we did not create copy of parent property* console.log('I am a little teapot');
+/* While classes create copy of their parent properties, prototypes delegate the property from their parent */ animal.talk=function(){/* we updated the value of talk in animal,which is a prototype for dog, and now dog.talk changes.so this demonstrates that we did not create copy of parent property*/ console.log('I am a little teapot');
 }
 dog.talk()//I am a little teapot
 ```
-//setPrototypeOf is not used in real use case, we mostly use Object.create, to create an object and its prototype
+/* setPrototypeOf is not used in real use case, we mostly use Object.create, to create an object and its prototype */

-/*Episode4 : the "new" keyword*/
+## Episode4 : the "new" keyword
 /*We will discuss the usage of new keyword, when applied to functions*/
 function Person(saying)
 {